minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * Provide an endpoint that an app can use to retrieve a test result on behalf of the citizen, e.g. https://api.acme.inc/resultretrieval, according to the specs laid out in this document.
 * Obtain an x509 PKI certificate (e.g. PKI-O) for signing test results.
 * CMS sign its test results and other responses using the x509 certificate.
+* The signature should use an appropritate signature algorithm and padding; conformant to the current, in-force SOG-IS (https://www.sogis.eu/uk/supporting_doc_en.html) standard.
 * Provide the public key of the certificate to the CoronaTester system so that signed results can be verified against the certificate.
 * Provide an additional public key for SSL pinning against their endpoint.
 * Provide a privacy statement that the app can display before handing off a token to the endpoint.